 Here we are!
 Or here I am, until sister Ellen gets here shortly (she had a longer layover).
-The trip here had its good and bad, or advantages/disadvantages, if I want to avoid attributing moral virtue or lack thereof.
+Going from Philadelphia to Chennai had its good and bad, or I could say advantages/disadvantages if I want to avoid attributing moral virtue or lack thereof.
 Advantages: checking in went very smoothly, and the few delays didn’t affect my ability to make transfers, so they weren’t really delays at all.

 Sadly, the flight from Frankfurt to Chennai, 9.5 hours on Lufthansa, was physically quite miserable.
 The seats were smaller than American domestic seats (already tiny!) and I literally could not eat most of my dinner because I had no movement of my arms except with elbows kept to my body.
 The woman in front of me immediately put her seat all the way back and then sat at the front of it most of the time, not even leaning back against it.
 It was frustrating, because I had nice reading and writing materials, which were out of the question, so I watched movies.
-I had already watched Lion King between Dulles and Frankfurt (a favorite, beautiful and uplifting), so I watched Lala Land (romantic and beautiful; hard to hear), then Three Billboards Outside Ebbing, Missouri (closed captions!) and then fast-forwarded through much of the artsy A Ghost Story (I had 60 minutes for a 92-minute movie).
+I had already watched Lion King between Dulles and Frankfurt (a favorite, beautiful and uplifting), so I watched Lala Land (romantic and beautiful; hard to hear), then Three Billboards Outside Ebbing, Missouri (closed captions!; amazing performances by Frances McDormand, Woody Harrelson, and Sam Rockwell) and then fast-forwarded through much of the artsy A Ghost Story (I had 60 minutes for a 92-minute movie).
 The movies kept me entertained and distracted from my discomfort.
 But note to self: avoid Lufthansa in the future.

 I’m now at the Raintree.
 My brand-new Belkin Surge Protector blows the fuses in the room; whether it’s the wiring here or the Belkin I’m not sure.
 It’s part of the fun of traveling in India; it tests resilience.